developerXed/api-users/README.md

 How to Run?

-Make sure that, you have installed Docker on your machine before proceeding.:
+Make sure that, you have installed Docker on your machine before proceeding

  npm install
  docker build -t api-users .